adarshhegde43/my-search-engine/README.rst

 A small search library.

-Primarily intended to be a learning tool to teach the fundamentals of search.
+Primarily intended to be a learning tool to learn the fundamentals of search.

-Useful for embedding into Python apps where you don't want/need something as complex as Lucene.

-Part of my (upcoming) 2012 PyCon talk - https://us.pycon.org/2012/schedule/presentation/66/

 Requirements